Danitilahun/Bit_Torrent/README.md

-# Torrent Client Using Golang
+# Bit-Torrent Client Using Golang

 ## Setup